AlexKyriakakis/OntoSearch/README.md

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.

 ### Installing

-Look for the InstalationGuide file for a step by step instalation.
+Look for the InstalationGuide file for a step by step installation.

 ## Built With